 What is Miksang?

 Miksang, at its most basic level, is concerned with uncovering the truth of pure perception.
 We see something vivid and penetrating, and in that moment we can express our perception without making anything up—nothing added, nothing missing.
 Totally honest about what we see—straight shooting.
 As we allow ourselves to become more available to the things around us without the biases, filters and formulas often associated with photography, our experience and expression of day-to-day moments becomes more rich and endlessly varied—beyond what we think.
-One moment, one shot.
+One moment.
+One image.
 Graceful Appearance.

 Miksang is a Tibetan word that translates as ‘Good Eye’, and is based on the Shambhala and Dharma Art teachings of the late meditation master, artist, and scholar Chögyam Trungpa, Rinpoche.